 In the Lee Lab, we solved the crystal structure of a concentrative nucleoside transporter from Vibrio cholerae (vcCNT), the first reported structure of any CNT family protein (Nature 2012).
 We also determined crystal structures of vcCNT in complex with nucleoside-derived anticancer and antiviral drugs and studied their interactions using functional assays employing ITC, fluorescence-based equilibrium binding, and a radioactive flux assay to understand the principles of substrate recognition by CNTs (eLife 2014).
-We recently solved the structures of inward-facing, intermediate, and outward-facing states of CNT from Neisseria wadsworthii (Nature 2017).
+In 2017, we reported the structures of inward-facing, intermediate, and outward-facing states of CNT from Neisseria wadsworthii (Nature 2017).

-The Lee group also solved crystal structures of an equilibrative nucleoside transporter from H. sapiens (human ENT1), the first reported structure of any ENT family protein (Nat Struc Mol Biol 2019).
+Our group also solved crystal structures of an equilibrative nucleoside transporter from H. sapiens (human ENT1) the first reported structure of any ENT family protein (Nat Struc Mol Biol 2019).
 These structures feature human ENT1 in complex with two different adenosine reuptake inhibitors, which are pharmacological agents used to stimulate the tissue-protective effects of adenosine receptor signaling by ENT block.